 Between 50 and 60 per cent of Slovaks are in favour of Nato membership, according to polls.
 For the results of a referendum to be valid, it must be attended by more than 50 per cent of eligible voters.

-If parliament does not ask the president to call a referendum, the only alternative to have the ballot called is to draw 350,000 signatures on a petition.
+If parliament does not ask the president to call a referendum, the only alternative to have the ballot called is to collect 350,000 signatures on a petition.